-Thank you for your continued support of the humanities.
+Thank you for your continued support of the humanities in South Dakota.

-The National Endowment for the Humanities, a major source of SDHC funding, received a $1.9 million budget increase for FY 2017.
-However, in its comprehensive FY 2018 budget, the Trump administration requested that Congress appropriate approximately $42 million to the National Endowment for the Humanities for "the orderly closure of the agency."
+In its comprehensive FY 2019 budget, the Trump administration requested that Congress appropriate approximately $42 million to the National Endowment for the Humanities for "the orderly closure of the agency."
 To read the NEH's statement, click here.